trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 We make predictions with our saved model using the predict method.
 But we need to remember to run the feature engineering script to clean the data before calling the predict method to test our test data..

 ### Create a scoring script
-The scoring script is used for inferencing, after deploying the model as a service, the script loads the model and returns the predictions for the submitted data.
+The scoring script is used for inferencing.
+After deploying the model as a service, the script loads the model and returns the predictions for the submitted data.
 The script contains two major methods.
 First, is the init() method which is called when the service is initialized.
 The second method is the run(raw_data) which takes the data we want to predict as an argument.
 This script can be run inside a container which can then be deployed as a web service or Azure IoT Edge module.

 ```python